Assistance Animals

-(c) is trained to assist a person with a disability to alleviate the effect of the disability and meets standards of hygiene and behaviour that are appropriate for an animal in a public place.
+An assistance animal is trained to assist a person with a disability alleviate the effect of the disability and meets standards of hygiene and behaviour that are appropriate for an animal in a public place, Assistance animals have a legal right to access public places alongside their handler and are not to be patted or distracted as they are working animals.
+They can be trained to alert their handler of an oncoming medical episode or to assist with everyday tasks.

 Would you like customised training on Assistance Animal Rights and Responsibilities delivered to your team?